MatteoOrlando/Awesome-Pizza-fe/README.md

 Frontend: React, CSS (with gradients and custom styles), SweetAlert2 for alerts.
 Backend: Java Spring Boot, REST APIs.
-Database: JPA for data persistence.
+Database: JPA for data persistence, (PgAdmin 4)

 How to Run 🚀